New Big Money Means Southwest Airlines Co. (LUV) Investors Could Reap Benefit

 The top institutional shareholder in the company is Primecap Management Company with over 65.21 million shares valued at $3.04 billion.
 The investor’s holdings represent 11.04% of the LUV Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 51.59 million shares valued at $2.4 billion to account for 8.73% of the shares outstanding.
 The other top investors are State Street Corporation which holds 42.89 million shares representing 7.26% and valued at over $2.0 billion, while Blackrock Inc. holds 5.88% of the shares totaling 34.72 million with a market value of $1.62 billion.

-The stock witnessed a 17.52% loss in the last 1 month and extending the period to 3 months gives it a 33.50%, and is 0.03% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.94% over the week and 3.90% over the month.
+The stock witnessed a 1.73% loss in the last 1 month and extending the period to 3 months gives it a 25.98%, and is -6.59% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.47% over the week and 3.81% over the month.

 Southwest Airlines Co.
 (LUV) Analyst Forecasts